Mongolia Horse Trekking: Complete 2026 Steppe Guide

 Practical Information

-Getting there: Fly to Ulaanbaatar (UBN) from Seoul, Beijing, Moscow, Istanbul, or via connecting flights from European hubs.
-Direct flights from Seoul are often the cheapest option.
+Getting there: Fly to Ulaanbaatar (UBN) from Seoul, Beijing, Moscow, or Istanbul.
+Direct flights from Seoul (Incheon) are typically the most affordable option from North America — budget $700–$1,200 round trip via Seoul.

-Health: No mandatory vaccinations, though the WHO recommends ensuring routine immunizations are up to date.
+Health: No mandatory vaccinations, though the WHO recommends ensuring routine immunizations are current.
 Bring a comprehensive first-aid kit as medical facilities outside Ulaanbaatar are limited to nonexistent.
-Travel insurance with medical evacuation coverage is essential.
+Travel insurance with medical evacuation coverage is essential — a helicopter evacuation from the Khentii wilderness costs $15,000–$40,000 without coverage.

 Currency: Mongolian tugrik (MNT).
-ATMs available in Ulaanbaatar.
-Bring US dollars or euros as backup (easily exchanged).
-Outside UB, cash is the only option.
+ATMs in Ulaanbaatar.
+Bring USD or euros as backup — easily exchanged in the city.
+Outside Ulaanbaatar, cash is the only option; bring enough for your entire trek plus contingency.

 Budget: Mongolia is affordable once you arrive.
-The main cost is the guided trek.
-In Ulaanbaatar, hostels from 10-15 USD per night, meals from 3-5 USD.
-The guided trek cost (80-200 USD per day all-inclusive) is the dominant expense.
+In Ulaanbaatar: hostels $10–$15 USD per night, meals $3–$5 USD.
+The guided trek cost ($80–$200 USD per day all-inclusive) is the dominant expense.

 The Naadam Festival: Mongolia’s Adventure Spectacle